 About the Project

-This May, Creative Time, The Fortune Society, artist Phil Collins and over 100 collaborators present Bring Down The Walls, a three-part public art project which turns an unconventional lens on the criminal justice system through house music.
-Free and open to the public, Bring Down The Walls is a school by day, club by night, as well as a benefit album of classic house tracks re-recorded by formerly incarcerated vocalists and electronic musicians.
+This May, Creative Time, in partnership with The Fortune Society, artist Phil Collins and over 100 collaborators, presents Bring Down The Walls, a three-part public art project which turns an unconventional lens on the prison industrial complex through house music and nightlife.
+The project consists of a communal space that functions as a school by day and dance club by night, as well as a benefit album of classic house tracks re-recorded by formerly incarcerated vocalists and electronic musicians.
 Located at Firehouse, Engine Company 31, a historic, decommissioned fire station in Lower Manhattan, Bring Down The Walls will be free and open to the public each Saturday in May starting May 5.

 For the schedule of programming, and how to get your free school and club passes, go here.

 Bring Down The Walls pulls into focus the dichotomy between the sense of freedom, unity and joy ingrained in house music, and the punitive control and violence—physical, mental and emotional—perpetuated by the U.S. prison system.
 Set up as a deeply collaborative framework defined by the impulse to meet, listen and cultivate more comprehensive knowledge about mass incarceration, the project is inspired by the ethos of early house music venues, which often functioned as hubs of political engagement as much as spaces of personal liberation and collective transcendence.